1602/orm/README.md

 About
 =====

-ORM is simple Object-redis-mapper, which provides simple object interface to redis data storage
+ORM is simple Object-redis-mapper, which provides simple object interface to redis data storage.
+It adds some methods to the selected model: create, find, exists, etc..

+Check out test to learn how to use this lib.

 Prerequisites
 =============